calcium carbonate, calcium citrate, calcium glubionate, calcium gluconate, calcium lactate, calcium phosphate, tricalcium phosphate

 50 years and older

-Calcium is available in tablets ranging from 250 to 1,200 mg.
-It is also available in the form of chews, capsules, powders, wafers, and liquids.
+Calcium is available in oral tablets.
+Strengths range from 250–1,200 mg.
+It also comes as oral chews, capsules, powders, wafers, and liquids.

-Calcium exists in nature only in combination with other substances called compounds.
-These compounds contain different amounts of elemental calcium, which is the actual amount of calcium in the supplement.
-Calcium is found in many commercial preparations.
+Calcium exists in nature only with other substances called compounds.
+These compounds contain different amounts of elemental calcium.
+This is the actual amount of calcium in the supplement.
+Calcium is found in many commercial products.
 Each form has a different percentage of calcium.
-Calcium carbonate and calcium phosphate contain the highest concentrations of calcium, with calcium gluconate and calcium glubionate containing the lowest.
+Calcium carbonate and calcium phosphate contain the highest concentrations of calcium.
+Calcium gluconate and calcium glubionate have the lowest.

 Fortified oatmeal, 1 packet